GJason88/staplerecipes/README.md

 ### Backend Setup

-This project is built with NodeJS using the Express framework.
+This project is built with Node.js using the Express framework.

 Install dependencies